Lonero-Team/Lonero-Community/docs/LNR Next Generation Hardware/ChainBoard.rst

 About
 ~~~~~
-ChainBoard is the next big thing for hardware enthusiasts, tinkerers and makers wanting to go "decentralized"
+ChainBoard is the next big thing for hardware enthusiasts, tinkerers and makers wanting to go "decentralized".

 |N|Solid01|